-Budget favorable options for accommodation in Kohima are hard to come by.
+Budget favourable options for accommodation in Kohima are hard to come by.
 A proper hotel room with basic amenities will take at least 1400 INR per night from your pocket.
-These hotels are situated at the centre of Kohima city near the Commonwealth World War II cemetery as well as road to Imphal.
+These hotels are situated at the centre of Kohima city near the Commonwealth World War II cemetery as well as the road to Imphal.

 Homestays and guesthouses are lighter on the wallet but might lack a few basic amenities and are located on the outskirts of Kohima.
-But feel free to pick these if they suits your needs.
+But feel free to pick these if they suit your needs.
 These will charge around 600 to 1400 INR a night depending on the season.